sreerammarimuthu/table-unionability-study/features/feature_summary.md

 III.
 HUMAN LABEL FEATURES:
-    13. IsExp - 0 or 1, based on whether the participant gave an explanation with their answer or not
+    13. IsExp - 0 or 1, based on whether the participant gave an explanation with their answer or not;
-    14. ExplanationsLen - 0 to 1358, String length of the explanations if given or else 0
+    14. ExplanationsLen - 0 to 1358, String length of the explanations if given or else 0;
-    15. ExplanationsLen_scaled - 0 to 1, globally scaled version of the ExplanationLen
+    15. ExplanationsLen_scaled - 0 to 1, globally scaled version of the ExplanationLen;
-    16. SurveyAnswer - 0 or 1, answers given by participants for each question ('No' or 'Yes')
+    16. SurveyAnswer - 0 or 1, answers given by participants for each question ('No' or 'Yes');

 IV.
 QUANTIFIED (HUMAN LABELS) FEATURES:
-    17. Majority - 0, 0.5 or 1, based on the majority of the SurveyAnswer (Quantified Consensus) for each question in particular (for eg., imagine we have 8 participants answering a question and if most of them (5+) said 'Yes', then Majority=1, similarly for 'No' (Majority=0), if half of them (i.e., 4 said yes and 4 said no, then Majority=0.5)
+    17. Majority - 0, 0.5 or 1, based on the majority of the SurveyAnswer (Quantified Consensus) for each question in particular (for eg., imagine we have 8 participants answering a question and if most of them (5+) said 'Yes', then Majority=1, similarly for 'No' (Majority=0), if half of them (i.e., 4 said yes and 4 said no, then Majority=0.5);
-    18. NoCY - 0 to 4, number of times the participant correctly answered 'Yes'
+    18. NoCY - 0 to 4, number of times the participant correctly answered 'Yes';
-    19. NoCN - 0 to 4, number of times the participant correctly answered 'No'
+    19. NoCN - 0 to 4, number of times the participant correctly answered 'No';
-    20. Diff_CAns - (-3 to 3), difference between "NoCY" and "NoCN"
+    20. Diff_CAns - (-3 to 3), difference between "NoCY" and "NoCN";

 V. DECISION TIME FEATURES:
-    21. DecisionTime - Time (in seconds), 0 to 1 (here after global scaling), amount of time spent by each participant to answer a particular question
+    21. DecisionTime - Time (in seconds), 0 to 1 (here after global scaling), amount of time spent by each participant to answer a particular question;
-    22. OverallSurveyDT - Time (in seconds), 0 to 1 (here after global scaling), amount of time spent by each participant for the entire survey (sum of the time taken to answer all 8 questions, introduction and the questionnaire)
+    22. OverallSurveyDT - Time (in seconds), 0 to 1 (here after global scaling), amount of time spent by each participant for the entire survey (sum of the time taken to answer all 8 questions, introduction and the questionnaire);
-    23. MIDT - Mean of Internal DecisionTime (in seconds), among the other responses of a particular "User"
+    23. MIDT - Mean of Internal DecisionTime (in seconds), among the other responses of a particular "User";
-    24. ISDT - DecisionTime (in seconds), 0 to 1 (here after internal scaling), i.e., considering only the responses of a particular "User" for each "User"
+    24. ISDT - DecisionTime (in seconds), 0 to 1 (here after internal scaling), i.e., considering only the responses of a particular "User" for each "User";
-    25. MEDT - Mean of External DecisionTime (in seconds), among the responses of different "Users" answering a particular "Question"
+    25. MEDT - Mean of External DecisionTime (in seconds), among the responses of different "Users" answering a particular "Question";
-    26. ESDT - DecisionTime (in seconds), 0 to 1 (here after external scaling), i.e., considering only the responses of a particular "Question", among different "Users" answering the same question
+    26. ESDT - DecisionTime (in seconds), 0 to 1 (here after external scaling), i.e., considering only the responses of a particular "Question", among different "Users" answering the same question;
-    27. DecisionTimeFract - 0 to 1 (here after global scaling), ratio of "DecisionTime" with respect to "OverallSurveyDT"
+    27. DecisionTimeFract - 0 to 1 (here after global scaling), ratio of "DecisionTime" with respect to "OverallSurveyDT";

 VI.
 CONFIDENCE LEVEL FEATURES:
-    28. ConfidenceLevel -
+    28. ConfidenceLevel - 0 to 100 from the Slider, 0 to 1 (here after global scaling), actual reported confidence level by participants for each question;
-    29. MICL -
+    29. MICL - 0 to 100, Mean of Internal ConfidenceLevel (in seconds), among the other responses of a particular "User";
-    30. ISCL -
+    30. ISCL - ConfidenceLevel, 0 to 1 (here after internal scaling), i.e., considering only the responses of a particular "User" for each "User";
-    31. MECL -
+    31. MECL - 0 to 100, Mean of External ConfidenceLevel (in seconds), among the responses of different "Users" answering a particular "Question";
-    32. ESCL -
+    32. ESCL - ConfidenceLevel, 0 to 1 (here after external scaling), i.e., considering only the responses of a particular "Question", among different "Users" answering the same question;
-    33. ConfidenceLevel_Dec -
+    33. ConfidenceLevel_Dec - 0 to 1, actual reported ConfidenceLevel in percentage (divided by 100);

 TARGET FEATURE:
     34. ActualAnswer - Labels considered to be correct as per the UGEN benchmarks;